BassemMohsen/ToothNClaw/README.md

 - Bring your games to life with Color Remaster, a hardware-accelerated color enhancement tool inspired by VibrantDeck.
 - Remaster your visuals: Transform your game’s color and mood — go full Matrix with deep green hues or recreate the golden tones of Lisan al Gaib from Dune.
 - OLED-like experience with punchy colors: Boost your display’s color intensity with Saturation and Contrast controls for rich, vivid output.
 (Contrast 55, Saturation: 58)
-- Hardware-accelerated performance: Powered by LUT (Look-Up Tables) blocks running directly on the display pipeline — delivering 0% GPU compute usage and exceptional power efficiency.
+- Hardware-accelerated performance: Powered by LUT (Look-Up Tables) blocks running directly on the display pipeline — 0% GPU compute usage and exceptional power efficiency from Intel.
-- Fine-tune your visuals: Adjust Brightness, Contrast, and Gamma to achieve perfect balance between light and darkness.
+- Fine-tune your visuals: Adjust Brightness, Contrast, and Gamma to find your perfect balance between light and darkness.

 <img width="1920" height="1200" alt="Heroshot_ColorRemaster" src="https://github.com/user-attachments/assets/cedf8565-39e8-44ee-b553-26fff7752bcd" />

-- Next-gen LunarLake/PantherLaken sharpness: Unlock Intel Adaptive Sharpening — a hidden, cutting-edge feature that enhances blurred or upscaled content for a crisper, more detailed image while preserving natural textures.
+- Next-gen LunarLake/PantherLaken sharpness: Unlock Intel Adaptive Sharpening — a novel feature by Intel that enhances blurred or upscaled content for a crisper, more detailed image while preserving natural textures.
-- Efficient and smart: Runs entirely on Intel’s display engine — no GPU load, no performance hit, and minimal power draw.
+- Adaptive Sharpening is Efficient and smart: Runs entirely on Intel’s display engine block — no GPU load, no performance hit, and minimal power draw.

 <img width="1920" height="1200" alt="Intel_Adaptive_sharpening" src="https://github.com/user-attachments/assets/4093ed32-2707-4a0d-9420-096902a8c04b" />